 To find out more information about The Greater Redhill Regeneration project please see our major transport schemes page.

-Location: Southbound carriageway from Three Arch Road to Chestnut Road.
+Location: Southbound carriageway from Three Arch Road to Cross Oak Lane.

 Traffic management: Whilst our works are carried out the A23 will remain open under a 24/7 Southbound lane closure with a reduced 30mph speed limit in place.
 Our works will be carried out between 8am and 5pm weekdays with some evening working.